zhartman86/MathfinderBot/README.md

 —`List-Bonus`: Lists all bonuses applied to stats.

 —`List-Row`: Lists all saved Rows.
+Optionally, you can use `var-name` to list a specific Row's expressions.

 —`List-RowPresets`: Lists all presets